ec500-software-engineering/case-study-xiangl18/README.md

 <div align="center"><img src="./docs/diagram.png" width="70%"/></div>

 d.
 How are separation of concerns and information hiding handled?
 e.
-What architectural patterns are used
+What architectural patterns are used?
 For flutter, there are mainly two architectural patterns: BloC and MVP.
 For the BloC:
 <div align="center"><img src="./docs/BloC.png"/></div>
 The idea behind it is to have separated components (BloC components) containing only the business logic that is meant to be easily shared between different Dart apps.